Patch-level Neighborhood Interpolation: A General and Effective Graph-based Regularization Strategy: Our Method: Patch-level Neighborhood Interpolation

-Next, in order to leverage the knowledge from neighbors, different from graph attention mechanism in PeerNet, we apply more straightforward linear interpolation on the neighboring patches for the current patch $\mathbf{z}^i_p$.
-Then, the general formulation of our Patch-level Neighborhood Interpolation can be presented as follow:
+\paragraph{Step 2: Linear interpolation.} Next, in order to leverage the knowledge from neighbors, different from the graph attention mechanism in PeerNet, we apply a more straightforward linear interpolation on the neighboring patches for the current patch $\mathbf{z}^i_p$.
+Then, the general formulation of our Patch-level Neighborhood Interpolation can be presented as follows:

-where $\eta_{ipk}$ is the combination coefficient for the $p$-th patch of $i$-th image w.r.t its $k$-th patch neighbor.
-The choice of linear interpolation or combination is natural and simple yet effective, as shown in our experimental part.
-Additionally, Eq.~\ref{eq_framework} enjoys great computational advantage compared with the expensive cost of GAT in PeerNet.
-Finally, after the deconvolution on all the patches with new features, we can obtain the refined representation $\tilde{\mathbf{Z}}^i$ for $i$-th image, $\forall i=1,...,N$.

-Note that our proposed method can explicitly combine the advantage of manifold regularization and non-local filtering in a flexible way, elaborated in the following.
+where $\eta_{ipk}$ is the combination coefficient for the $p$-th patch of $i$-th image w.r.t its $k$-th patch neighbor, which can be computed through the power iteration similar to the manner of VAT, or through random sampling from a specific distribution in randomness-based regularization, e.g., MixUp and its variants.
+Moreover, the choice of linear interpolation in Eq.~\ref{eq_framework} enjoys a computational advantage over the nonlinear GAT form in PeerNet in the computation of networks.
+Finally, after the patch-level linear interpolation on patch features, we can obtain the refined graph-based representation $\tilde{\mathbf{Z}}^i$ for $i$-th image, $\forall i=1,...,N$.
+Note that our proposed method can explicitly combine the advantages of manifold regularization and non-local filtering in a flexible way.
+To further demonstrate the generality and effectiveness of our Pani method, we propose the Pani version of two typical regularization strategies, i.e., VAT and MixUp as well its variant MixMatch.

-\paragraph{Manifold Regularization} There are a flurry of papers introducing regularization from the classical manifold learning based on the assumption that the data can be modeled as a low-dimensional manifold in the data space.
-More importantly, Hinton et al.~\cite{hinton2012improving} and Ioffe et al.~\cite{ioffe2015batch} demonstrated regularizers that work well in the input space can also be applied to the hidden layers of a deep network, which could further improve generalization performance.
-Our Patch-level Neighborhood Interpolation can be easily extended from input to the hidden layers, enjoying the benefits of manifold regularization.

-\paragraph{Non-local Filtering} Non-local filters have achieved great success image processing field by additionally encoding the knowledge of neighboring pixels and their relative locations.
-Same as the pixel-level neighboring correlations established in PeerNet~\cite{svoboda2018peernets}, our patch-level approach can still capture the knowledge of other neighboring patches within a batch, therefore yielding improvement of performance for the derived methods on various kinds of settings.
-Moreover, our Patch-level Neighborhood Interpolation can also serve as a novel non-i.i.d. regularization and can reasonably generalize well to broader settings especially when the natural correlation in the sub-group exists.

-Now we customize our Patch-level Neighborhood Interpolation into adversarial and Mixup that can significantly boost their performance.